Sage-Bionetworks/portalsDocs/articles/discussion.md

 ## Creating a New Message Thread

 The `Discussion` tab can be found in the project navigation tabs on your project's main page.
-Anyone with `Project` access may view discussion threads contained therein, create new threads, or reply to existing threads.
+Anyone with `Project` access may view discussion threads contained in the project, create new threads, or reply to existing threads.

 <img style="width: 65%;" src="/assets/images/Discussion Main.png">